Cans of paint

 Austin ReBlend is a 100 percent post-consumer, reblended flat paint (with low VOCs) made from paint collected at the Recycle & Reuse Drop-off Center.

 The Construction and Demolition (C&D) Recycling Ordinance requires affected construction and demolition projects to divert construction and demolition debris from the landfill.
 General contractors must reuse or recycle at least 50% of the construction and demolition debris from affected projects.
 Alternatively, they can landfill less than 2.5 pounds of debris per square foot of floor area.
+To prove compliance, the general contractor must submit the tons of debris reused or recycled and the tons landfilled in a recycling report.

 The Curbside Composting Collection Program collects food scraps, yard trimmings, food-soiled paper and natural fibers, and converts them into nutrient-rich compost.
 Because materials are processed in a commercial composting facility, extremely high temperatures are reached, allowing Austinites to compost items like meat, dairy, seafood and bones that typically cannot be composted in a backyard.
 This program is part of the City of Austin’s zero waste goal to divert 90% of materials from landfills by 2040.